pryley/site-reviews/readme.txt

 = 5.6.2 (2021-02-09) =

 - Added the "Review Themes" add-on, premium members may request early access to try out the beta.
+- Fixed the FAQ for hiding the form after submission.

 = 5.6.1 (2021-02-05) =